Relativity of quantum states in entanglement swapping: Violation of Bell's inequality with no entanglement: Scenario 2: Bell correlations in space-time

 where we have written the final result in terms of Rob's variables according to the transformation

-where $ \gamma = (1 - \beta^2)^{-1/2}$, $\beta = v/c$, $v$ is Rob's velocity relative to Larry's frame, and $ L'$ is the distance between the qubits $A$ and $B$.
-Here $\tau' = \beta L'/c$ is the time offset in Rob's frame between the measurements such that in Larry's frame they are simultaneous.
+where $ \gamma = (1 - \beta^2)^{-1/2}$, $\beta = v/c$, $v$ is Rob's velocity relative to Lara's frame, and $ L'$ is the distance between the qubits $A$ and $B$.
+Here $\tau' = \beta L'/c$ is the time offset in Rob's frame between the measurements such that in Lara's frame they are simultaneous.
 The calculation can be performed directly from the point of view of Rob, but due to the principle that all observers should obtain the same results, the same results are obtained in the same way as before.
-Interestingly, we note that Rob can actually use (\ref{eq:qc14}) in order to determine his own relative velocity, independent of any other observations, simply by maximizing his observed Bell violation.
+Interestingly, we note that Rob can actually use (\ref{eq:qc14}) in order to determine his own relative velocity, by maximizing his observed Bell violation.

 The results are illustrated in Fig. \ref{fig2}(b).
-In Rob's frame, we see that $ \Delta t' $ is optimal for Rob's verification measurement when $ \Delta t' =\tau' $.
-This equality occurs at the particular time when the Bell verification measurement is performed simultaneously in Larry's frame.
-This result is natural from the point of view of Larry's frame, as any other $ \Delta t' $ would correspond to measuring the CHSH correlations at different times.
+If there is no decoherence ($\eta = 0 $) as can be deduced from~(\ref{eq:qc14}), one recovers the maximal Bell violations of situation in Fig.~\ref{fig1}.
+In the presence of decoherence, we see that in Rob's frame $ \Delta t' $ is optimal for Rob's verification measurement when $ \Delta t' =\tau' $.
+This equality occurs at the particular time when the Bell verification measurement is performed simultaneously in Lara's frame.
+This result is natural from the point of view of Lara's frame, as any other $ \Delta t' $ would correspond to measuring the CHSH correlations at different times.
 From the point of view of Rob, due to a different notion of simultaneity, he must deliberately offset his times in order to get the maximum Bell violation.
-Rob must then conclude that due to the optimal time offset for his measurements, that there are {\it Bell correlations across space and time}.
-This is similar to the concept of entanglement in time that has been considered in other works \cite{olson2012,budroni2013,zukowski2014}.
-In these prior works, the entanglement in time only involves one particle, entangled across time-like distances.
-In our case the entanglement is necessarily across two particles, in the same way as conventional entanglement.
+The time that he must offset his time is precisely such that in Lara's frame, the measurements are carried out simultaneously.
+In the limit of very strong decoherence, the Bell violations would only occur in a very narrow window of measurements centered around the time $ \Delta t' = \tau ' $.
+Rob would then conclude that due to the optimal time offset for his measurements, there are Bell correlations both non-locally as well as non-simultaneously.
+This has similarities with previous works examining bounds on entanglement in time \cite{legget1985,olson2012,budroni2013,zukowski2014}, illustrating that nonlocal quantum correlations can be engineered by measurements separated in time.
+As we have shown here, these correlations have influence not only in a non-local fashion, but more generally across space-time.